 At the adjourned enquiry into the circumstances surrounding the death of Emily Edwards — better known as “Mrs General Mite,” which was held at the Hospital yesterday, Dr. A. B. Pearson, pathologist at the Hospital, gave evidence.
 He said the body was that of an adult dwarf.
 There was no evidence of injury.
 The lungs showed chronic congestion.
 The heart was much hypertrophied.
 The great blood-vessels, particularly those going to the head, showed advanced degeneration, with thickening of their coats, and partial occlusion of the cavity.
 The brain was small, and showed marked oedema.
 The organs of the abdomen, particularly the liver and kidneys, showed chronic congestion.
 The Coroner, Mr V. G. Day, returned a verdict of death from heart failure due to chronic degeneration of the blood vessels.
 HEART FAILURE.

-Emily was buried at Bromley Cemetery two days later.
-The city mourned the passing of ‘one of the most interesting personalities that has ever visited the Dominion.’
+Emily was buried at Bromley Cemetery two days later and the city mourned the passing of ‘one of the most interesting personalities that has ever visited the Dominion.’

 - Christchurch City Libraries File Reference CCL PhotoCD 4, IMG0050.